-Given that completion of an apartment development is likely to take at least 18 months
+Given that completion of an apartment development is likely to take at least 18 months from the date of entering into an agreement, actual market prices for apartments are likely to change from the anticipated open market value included in the agreement.

-The amount of Croí Cónaithe (Cities) subsidy to be paid to a Proposer will be the based on the difference between the actual delivery cost as provided for under the Agreement and the actual open market sales price achieved when an apartment is sold to an Eligible Purchaser.
+The amount of Croí Cónaithe (Cities) subsidy to be paid to a Proposer will be the based on the difference between the actual delivery cost as provided for under the Agreement and the actual market sales price achieved when an apartment is sold to an Eligible Purchaser.

-No earlier than 3 months prior to the completion date of the apartments, the Proposer will be required to obtain updated valuations prepared to the same standards as set out in Section 8.
+Prior to the completion date of the apartments, the Proposer will be required to obtain updated valuations prepared to the same standards as set out in Section 8.
 The valuation will establish the proposed open market sale price for each apartment.
 The Housing Agency will review the valuation and seek independent advice from its own panel of qualified valuation surveyors as required.